clairedavid/intro_to_ml/week2/NN2_init.md

 &nbsp;

-We know what is neural network made of, how information flow from inputs to outputs (forward propagation) and how to properly initialize the weights.
+We know what a neural network is made of, how information flow from inputs to outputs (forward propagation) and how to properly initialize the weights.
 Let's now move on with backpropagation!